Geekid812/discord-rpc-customizer/README.md

 > ### Download the latest released executable [here](https://github.com/geekid812/discord-rpc-customizer/releases).

 ## Using the source
-You must have Python 3.8 or above installed (versions below that are not officially supported).
+You must have Python 3.8 or above installed (versions below are not officially supported).

 Clone the repository:
 ```